Friday, April 12, 2024

 After the Tom Rush show, I stayed away from the Indy Acoustic Cafe Series for a while, although I did attend a show in October 2014 by Paul Barrere and Fred Tackett, both members of Little Feat, but I did not photograph it.

-At this point in time, series coordinator Mark Butterfield appeared to be having difficulty finding a place to hold performances.
+At this point in time, series coordinator Mark Butterfield appeared to be having difficulty finding a place to hold performances on a permanent, regular basis.
 I don't remember what the problem with Wheeler Arts Center was, but the Tom Rush show in 2013 had been held at Redeemer Presbyterian Church, and the Barrere-Tacket show was held at Hedback Community Theater, 1847 N. Alabama St.

 When I saw that David Lindley was coming to Indianapolis for the series, I decided I'd attend, but when I contacted Lindley ahead of time -- as I did for all the performers I was interested in shooting -- he said that Butterfield had told him that some members of the audience at previous shows apparently had been bothered by the guy walking around the performance room taking pictures, so Lindley asked that I not shoot his show.